Are your young teens on social media platforms like Instagram?

 –Heidi Olson, sexual assault nurse examiner, writing for Fight the New Drug

-3. Regularly monitor their Instagram activity and time spent in app
+3. Follow their Instagram activity and check on time spent in app

 Using our accountability app on all Android devices or iOS devices allows freedom to use social media, while helping teens use Instagram safely and appropriately.
 First, follow all of the Instagram safety tips above.